| |

 -

-A statistical result from the analysis of the risk and
+from the analysis of the risk and return for a given set

-balance of assets that may, under certain assumptions,
+of assets that indicates the balance of assets that may,

-acheive the best return for a given level of risk. top
+given level of risk. top

 -